kgryte/node-app-etc/README.md

 });
 ```

-Runtime environments frequently use [environment variables](https://en.wikipedia.org/wiki/Environment_variable) for configuration (e.g., [containers](https://docs.docker.com/reference/run/#env-environment-variables)).
-To map environment variables to configuration settings, this module searches the application configuration directory for a file which maps each [environment variable](https://en.wikipedia.org/wiki/Environment_variable) to a particular setting.
+Runtime environments (e.g., [containers](https://docs.docker.com/reference/run/#env-environment-variables)) frequently use [environment variables](https://en.wikipedia.org/wiki/Environment_variable) for configuration.
+To map [environment variables](https://en.wikipedia.org/wiki/Environment_variable) to configuration settings, this module searches the application configuration directory for a file which maps each [environment variable](https://en.wikipedia.org/wiki/Environment_variable) to a particular setting.
 By default, this module looks for a file having the basename `env`.
 To specify a different basename, set the `envFile` option:

 ``` javascript
 var config = etc({